Out of Time (2003 film): Reception

 On Rotten Tomatoes, the film has a score of 65% based on 150 reviews, with an average rating of 6.3 out of 10.
 The critical consensus states the film is a "fun and stylish thriller if you can get past the contrivances."
 On Metacritic, it has a score of 63% based on reviews from 35 critics, indicating "generally favorable reviews".

+Several reviews praised the film's performances and genre craftsmanship, particularly Denzel Washington’s lead turn and the film’s neo-noir atmosphere.
+Roger Ebert wrote that the plot “cheerfully piles on the contrivances,” but argued that, for a thriller, the key pleasure is “a sense of style brought to genre material,” also highlighting the Florida setting as an asset.
+Ed Gonzalez of Slant Magazine described the film as an “easy-breezy” thriller that “works hard to make the audience part of its con,” though he ultimately characterized it as disposable entertainment.

+Other critics were more negative about its plausibility.
+Screen Daily called it "not merely implausible, it is preposterous."

+The film received recognition from the Black Reel Awards, winning Best Film, with Sanaa Lathan also winning Best Actress.

 Video game

 WAP and Java mobile phone games based upon this movie were released in the UK in association with O2 and Momentum Pictures by Kalador Entertainment Inc.

 Home media

 Out of Time was released on VHS and DVD by MGM Home Entertainment on January 6, 2004, in widescreen-only for DVD & full screen for VHS.

 Remake

 The film was remade in India as Zeher and released in 2005.